Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Protocol

 \subsection{Overview}

 There are two challenges in integrating an SCM in a DP system.
-The first one is what components to store in the system's state and the second one is in which order to update the state and answer the query.
+The first one is what components to persist in a state and the second one is in which order to update this state and answer the query.
 Below we describe the intricacies behind these choices.

 DP budget is a natural candidate to be persisted in a state.
-However, if the queries were to be answered before the state digest is updated at the SCM, this solution would be clearly vulnerable to rollback attacks.
+However, answering queries before the state digest is updated at the SCM, would lead to a system vulnerable to rollback attacks.
 Hence, the query must be answered after the budget is updated.
 However, a TEE may crash after updating the budget but before sending the answer to the analyst.
 Once the system restarts, the query would remain unanswered even though it has used up the budget.

 To avoid the depletion of a budget above, one may suggest to augment the state with the last query.
 Then, when the TEE restarts, the answer to the recorded query could be recomputed without using the budget again.
 However, this opens a possibility of a differencing attack since a previously computed answer may have been sent before TEE crashed.
 Since DP mechanisms are randomized, it is likely the attacker will get a different answer than before.
 It~can then crash the TEE after every answer (i.e.,~mimicking the attack in~\cref{sec:sgx-attack} against a system that did not use SCM).
 To mitigate this, \dpsystem records the budget, the query and the answer in its state and re-sends the answer instead of recomputing~it.